monsieurpapa/PrefixAggregation/README.md

   - decreases routers’ workload and saves network bandwidth.

   # II.
 How do you then study the stability of the aggregated routes versus the more specific routes?
-  Taking the example above, “41.222.196.0/22” is announced by AS37020, and but also the “more specifics”.
+  Taking the example above, “41.222.196.0/22” is announced by AS37020, and but also has the “more specifics”.
 To know the stability of the announcements, We would look over a period of time and see the changes in the “more specifics” and compare the number of changes to the /22 block.
 Usually,  the more specifc routes are more “noisy”, meaning they change often because the operator is doing traffic engineering.
 BGP always prefer “more specific” prefixes and “shorter as-paths”.
-  Addtionnaly, we can compare the AS Path length and the number of withdrawals happening when an aggreagated routed is announced versus when there is no aggregation happening
+  Addtionnaly, we can compare the AS Path length and the number of withdrawals happening when an aggreagated routed is announced versus when there is no aggregation happening .
+  For the time being, out assessment of the stability covers the second part only .
+Further implementation would consider looking at the changes happening at the less specific prefix Block (with considerations for efficient algorithms, RADIX for instance)

 # 1. Methodology to find out prefix aggregation that takes place?